apache/skywalking-website/content/blog/2023-03-13-skywalking-aws-dynamodb/index.md

 | ThrottledRequests | Requests to DynamoDB that exceed the provisioned throughput limits on a resource.|
 | TransactionConflict | Rejected item-level requests due to transactional conflicts between concurrent requests on the same items. |

-The above are some common error metrics, among which UserErrors are user-level metrics and the rest are table-level metrics.
+The above are some common error metrics, among which UserErrors are account-level metrics and the rest are table-level metrics.
 Users can set alarms on these metrics, and if warnings appear, then it may indicate that there are some problems with the use of the database, and users need to check and verify by themselves.

 ### Notice
 SkyWalking's metrics selection for DynamoDB comes directly from CloudWatch metrics, which can also be found at [CloudWatch metrics doc](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/metrics-dimensions.html) to get metrics details.